 The study was published online today in the Journal of the American College of Cardiology.

-Other studies have found that sexual activity may increase the risk of a heart attack or other cardiac events.
+have found that sexual activity may increase the risk of a heart attack or other cardiac events.
 This risk was lower in people who exercised regularly.

 A 2012 statement by the American Heart Association, though, supports the current study.
 These guidelines indicate that sexual activity is “reasonable” at least one week after an “uncomplicated” heart attack, provided patients don’t have any heart symptoms during mild to moderate physical activity.